BethHeinonen/Sales-Analysis-Project/README.md

 * San Francisco, Los Angeles, New York, Boston (MA) in that order
 * Additional marketing in spike months / before spike to drive sales higher
 * Add bundle packages for products sold together
-* look into product expanion
+* look into product expansion